Since 1948, the Christ Child Society – Milwaukee Chapter has provided needy newborns in the greater Milwaukee area with

 Included in the layette is a pamphlet on Shaken Baby Syndrome, a flyer for the Christ Child Society Resale Shop, and a flyer for our Second Saturday program for mothers and their children.
 Each layette is valued at approximately $175.00.

-The layette program is the signature program for all Christ Child Society Chapters.
+The Layette program is the signature program for all Christ Child Society Chapters.
 Members donate to the program by knitting or crocheting hats, blankets, and sweaters and by hemming blankets.
-Members can also purchase layette items that they wish to donate.
-We also accept donations from the community for our layette program.
+Members can also purchase Layette items that they wish to donate.
+We also gratefully accept donations from the community for our Layette program.

 My Stuff Bags are given to social service agencies for distribution to children in crisis.
 They bring comfort to children placed in difficult situations and remind them that someone cares about them.